XenonMolecule/personal-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Masters student in NLP
+role: PhD student in NLP

 # Organizations/Affiliations to show in About widget
 organizations: